We Now Know Why The USDA Bought 40 Caliber Sub Machine Guns!!

 Frequently Asked Questions

-The USDA claims these weapons are necessary for self-protection against farm fraud, theft of government property, bribery, extortion, smuggling, and threats of violence against personnel.
-However, analysis suggests the actual need is infrequent.
+The USDA claims these weapons are for self-protection against farm fraud, theft, bribery, extortion, smuggling, and threats.
+However, analysis suggests these justifications may not align with the actual frequency of incidents requiring such armament.

 More 2nd Amendment & Law Videos You Might Like